michaelfortunato/lor-packet/programs-and-deadlines.md

 _This table is also available as a Google Sheet at the following URL: <https://docs.google.com/spreadsheets/d/1LRnKkNcBfR1chM72nUeD50yE1twji9s5ZMiBFW48mNM/edit?usp=sharing>.
 It made it so it might be easier for you all to keep track.
 You can download the table for your own records if helpful._

+    These professors were chosen very thoughtfully in that their research interests align with mine.
+I have read many of their papers over the summer.
+If you know any of these names and want to reach out to them on my behalf, that would be immensely helpful :)

 | Institution            | Degree                                  | Where To Send                                                                           | Deadline          | Professor #1                                   | Professor #2                   | Professor #3                | Preference |
 |------------------------|-----------------------------------------|------------------------------------------------------------------------------------------|-------------------|-----------------------------------------------|-------------------------------|----------------------------|------------|